 Hey guys!
 Madison and I working hard to finish up our built-in bookcase and I’ll share that as soon as it’s done.
 In the mean time, I’ve got a fun “Gift Idea” project to share with you!
-This super easy and adorable dog shaped storage caddy costs less than $5 and takes about an hour to put together.
+This super easy and adorable dog shaped storage caddy can be added to your $5 Gifts list.
+It takes about an hour to put together.
 It would be a fun, easy and inexpensive project to create with your kids and would be a great gift for friends and family.
 Add some pizzaz to your gift by filling it with crafting tools, office supplies or kitchen utensils.

 Fill it with pencils and it’s the perfect teacher’s gift, add some coffee or tools and make any dad happier than a pig in a pickle patch.
 Any mom, grandma, or the nice lady down the street who’s yard the dog likes to poop in, would be less likely to kill the dog thrilled to get this caddy filled with candy, flowers, garden seeds, craft supplies, …